 The MSc in Medical Visualisation and Human Anatomy is a one-year taught postgraduate programme offered by the Digital Design Studio at The Glasgow School of Art in collaboration with the Laboratory of Human Anatomy, University of Glasgow.

 The MSc Medical Visualisation & Human Anatomy programme is delivered over one year (45 weeks) in 3 Stages.
 Students undertaking the programme will split their time equally between the University of Glasgow and the Glasgow School of Art.
 The programme is delivered as two core areas - digital technologies applied to medical visualisation (delivered by the Digital Design Studio in Stage 1) and human anatomy (delivered by the Laboratory of Human Anatomy in Stage 2).
-In Stage 3, students work towards a large-scale self-directed final project, supported throughout by individual supervision.
+In Stage 3, students work towards a large-scale self-directed final project, supported by supervisors from both DDS and GU.

 • Life sciences, medical or biomedical science, e.g. anatomy, physiology, dentistry or dental technology, forensic anthropology, molecular biological degrees and the allied health professionals